 - Why are my chicken thighs tough?
 Normally chicken thighs do not come out tough unless they are overcooked in the oven.

 Baked chicken thighs are so simple to make and in less than an hour you have a delicious meal with tender chicken to enjoy with your family.
-This chicken thigh recipe is perfect for preparing ahead of time and making it easier during the busy week ahead.
+This recipe is perfect for preparing ahead of time and making it easier during the busy week ahead.

 Baked Chicken Thighs